Jewish Museum Augsburg Swabia

 rest stop

-A historic museum with modern relevance, the Jewish Museum Augsburg shows the development of Jewish culture in the southwest Bavaria region.
+Historical museum with contemporary relevance: The Jewish Museum Augsburg shows the transformation of Jewish culture in the Swabian region.

-The exhibition is located in the synagogue in Halderstrasse, one of the city's most impressive buildings that is still used by the Jewish community today.
-With its filigree tracery windows, artistic iconography and striking green and gold mosaic ceiling, the Augsburg synagogue is one of the most beautiful places of Jewish worship in Germany.
+The centrepiece of the museum is the permanent exhibition, which is housed in one of Augsburg's most impressive buildings: the Augsburg Synagogue in Halderstraße.
+The synagogue is still actively used by the Jewish community today.
+The detailed tracery windows, the artistic iconographic decorations and the magnificent green and gold mosaic ceiling are particularly fascinating.
+They make the building one of the most beautiful Jewish places of worship in Germany.

-Halderstrasse: Take the train to Augsburg main station.
-From there, it is just a five-minute walk to the Jewish Museum Augsburg Schwaben.
-Leave the train station via the main entrance and turn right onto Halderstrasse.
-The Jewish Museum Augsburg Schwaben is located around 400 metres down the road.
-The synagogue is on the left-hand side of the street.
+City centre location: Travel comfortably by train to Augsburg main station.
+From there, you can reach the Jewish Museum Augsburg Swabia in just five minutes on foot.
+Leave the station at the main entrance and turn right into Halderstraße.
+After about 400 metres, the synagogue is on the left-hand side.

 Arrival